Use Apache Sqoop with Hadoop in HDInsight

 -batchswitch when performing inserts, Sqoop performs multiple inserts instead of batching the insert operations.

-Now you have learned how to use Sqoop.
+Now you've learned how to use Sqoop.
 To learn more, see: